Wednesday, April 19, 2017

 You're obviously not meant to walk on the mounds, of course, in order to keep them protected, so I always appreciate it when you CAN walk on one!

-When the kids and I were studying the prehistoric residents of North America, I had SO much trouble finding solid, in-depth resources suitable for their ages--some dry elementary textbooks, a few good picture books were about it, other than some notable exceptions that I eventually dug out.
+When the kids and I were studying the prehistoric residents of North America, I had SO much trouble finding solid, in-depth resources suitable for their ages--some dry elementary textbooks and a few good picture booksfew good picture books were about it, other than some notable exceptions that I eventually dug out.
 It fit in with my memory of my own childhood, in which I learned very little about prehistoric (or current) Native Americans, but the lack of material was nevertheless shocking.
 It turns out that to REALLY learn about these prehistoric Native Americans, you have to go to one of their sites.
 The museums associated with most of them are amazing, containing more good information, all in one place, than I've ever found in books or documentaries.
 It's a shame that I can't simply photograph every single exhibit and caption... can I?

 I photographed a few: